What is Data Privacy?

 Thriving businesses have already started to form their future data privacy and data protection strategies.

 The Big Four each have had their own struggles with positioning themselves as trustworthy companies.
 However, they have one thing in common.
 They have recognized the importance of data privacy.

 Apple’s CEO, Tim Cook, is repeatedly giving passionate speeches about data privacy initiatives provoking, comprehensive U.S. data-privacy law focused on minimizing data collection, data security, and informing users.

 No matter the motives of companies, one thing cannot be overlooked, IAPP research indicates that by 2022, half of our planet’s population will have its personal information covered under local privacy regulations in line with the GDPR.

 Companies will need to be able to demonstrate compliance and show transparency in the way they handle data.

 How can you achieve your compliance goals faster?

-We are exchanging more data than ever, and in the ways, we haven’t before.
+We are exchanging more data than ever, and in ways, we haven’t before.
 The technology is changing and this requires data privacy solutions to follow that change.